 1. (a) Get enough sleep.
 Our bodies heal when we sleep.
 (Children grow while they sleep.)
 If your body tells you to lie down and take a nap, listen to it.
 Napping even for ten minutes can boost your immune response.

-(b) Consider taking a (high potency) multivitamin/mineral supplement once daily and vitamin C, 250-500 mg., twice daily.
+(b) Consider taking a (high potency) multivitamin/mineral supplement once weekly and vitamin C, 250-500 mg., twice daily.
 Utilize any antibiotic prescribed by the physician in the manner stated on the label or via the physician’s verbal orders.